ducalex/odroid-go-multi-firmware/README.md

 # Description
 This is a mod of odroid-go-firmware.
 It allows to keep installed multiple applications at once, allowing you to switch instantly between them.

-It can replace the stock firmware or it can coexist and be installed like a normal GO .fw app.

 # Installation
-There are two methods:

-## Replace the stock firmware
 This method will replace the stock firmware.

 Follow these instructions: https://wiki.odroid.com/odroid_go/firmware_update but use the .img provided here.

-*Note: To preserve your flashed applications when upgrading you must IGNORE THE ERASE STEP.*
+*Note: To preserve your flashed applications when upgrading you must ignore the ERASE step.*

-To get rid of it follow the instructions again using their .img file.
+To get rid of it follow the instructions again using their official .img file.

-To access the boot menu you then hold **B** while booting.
+To access the boot menu you then hold **B** while booting, as before.

-## Like any other application
-This method is easier as you just drop a file on your sd card.
-You can also still access the Odroid's stock firmware normally by holding B.

-Follow these instructions: https://wiki.odroid.com/odroid_go/write_app but use the .fw provided here.

-You will get an error about boot.
-Ignore it.
-Power down, hold A, power up, and the new firmware should appear!

-To get rid of it just flash any other .fw through the *stock* firmware.

-To access the boot menu you then hold **A** while booting.

 # Questions